Beaq15/beaq15.github.io/_posts/2024-04-06-quest-system.md

 description: Quest system for a rts game / Custom engine
 ---

-## Gameplay
+## ⭐ Gameplay

 <video width="320" height="240" controls>
   <source src="/assets/questsystem/questchain.mp4" type="video/mp4" alt="Quest system">
 </video>

-## General information
+## 💎 General information

 As part of a group project with seven programmers, I developed a quest system for our RTS game.
 Since we were building a custom engine alongside the game, I designed my system with serialization in mind.

-Initially, the system worked by displaying the next stage of a quest once all objectives in the current stage were completed.
+The system works by displaying the next stage of a quest once all objectives in the current stage were completed.
 When every stage in a quest was finished, the quest would disappear after a two-second delay, and the following quest would appear.
 The system was first implemented using ImGui, and later I contributed to integrating it into the game’s UI.

 -quest system
 <img src = "/assets/questsystem/questevidence.gif" alt="Quest evidence"></img>